leterDieu/Stellarity-mcoc/mkdocs/docs/items/frigid_harvester.md

 ## Tips
 - It is relatively easy to get Frigid Harvester to +3 or +4 damage.
 It can be achieved in one night by just running around and killing Zombies or Skeletons.
 - Getting Frigid Harvester to +9 might be difficult, as weaker mobs quickly stop giving extra damage.
 	- Going past +9 requires grinding <i class="icon-minecraft icon-minecraft-mob-wither-face"></i>Withers or <i class="icon-minecraft icon-minecraft-mob-warden-face"></i>Wardens.
 - Even though Frigid Harvester starts extremely weak compared to other late-game weapons, it can quickly outdamage them with right setup.
 - You get slowed down while holding a Frigid Harvester.
 This can be cancelled out by using Swiftness Potion.
 - Warden or Wither farming is an efficient to quickly level up a Frigid Harvester to even +10 or +11.

 ## Trivia
+- Frigid Harvester goes through a few texture changes as it hits different amounts of extra damage.
+    1. At 8 damage.
 - This is the third Developer weapon to get added into Stellarity, the first being [Prismatic Punch](prismatic_punch.md), second being [Spirit Dagger](spirit_dagger.md).
 - This weapon is based on Aery[^1] kit from Roblox BedWars[^2].
 	- In some places in the code, Frigid Harvester is reffered to as `aery_sword`.
-- Lorewise, Frigid Harvester is said to have been made out of Enchanted Ice by an uknown Illager.
+- Lorewise, Frigid Harvester is said to have been made out of Enchanted Ice by an unknown Illager.
-- Despite 2.0c reducing damage gains from mobs, the change it made to scaling means it is still easier to max out Frigid Harvester than in 2.0b and prior.
+- Despite 2.0c reducing damage gains from mobs, the change it made to scaling means it was still easier to max out Frigid Harvester than in 2.0b and prior.

 ## Advancements
 | Icon | Title | Description | Parent | Actual requirements (if different) | Resource Location |